nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 A Persona is a general description of a type of user.
 As these are general archetypes, most contributors will not need to create a new Persona.
 A Persona file has four parts:

- 1. title: this 1 - 5 words that describe a user
+ 1. title: this is 1 - 5 words that describe a user
  2. blurb: < 10 words that add more description
  3. tags: a carriage return seperated list of relevant 1 - 2 word descriptions
  4. A long form description of the user, detailing their strengths and weaknesses as they relate to computational science.